bbartling/easy-aso/README.md

     Demonstrates a basic BACnet-read/write ASO controller using EasyASO.

     Flow:
+      - Honor the built-in optimization kill switch (optimization_enabled_bv)
-      - Read present-value of AV1 and BV1
+      - Read present-value of AV1
-      - Write a random number to AV2 at the configured priority
+      - Write to AV2 at the configured priority
       - Release overrides safely on stop
     """